rlivingsus/misc/AllBooks.md

 - Tolkien, JRR: The Fellowship of the Ring; The Two Towers; Return of the King
 - Various: Menu Excerpts from Our Favorite Neward Restaurants
 - Voth, Grant: Great Mythologies of the World
 - Wade, Adam: You Ought to Know Adam Wade
+- Ward, Dayton: Agents of Influence
 - Weber, David: Oath of Swords book 1
 - Weir, Andy: Project Hail Mary
 - Wezowski, Kasia: Without saying a word
 - Wheeler, Jeff: The Queen's Poisoner
+- WILDCARD TRUST: Wild Cards.
+1) Wild Cards 1; 7) Dead Man's Hand
 - Williams, Florence: The 3-Day Effect
 - Wright, Craig: The Hidden Habits of Genius
 - Wyman, Patrick: The Verges